 Vivian was born and raised in Toronto and moved to Quebec City in the winter of 2007.
 She moved here with her husband as a new chapter in their lives after living in Toronto for 10 years.
 Her passion for working with people with special needs began when she travelled across Canada doing volunteer work in the field.

 She completed her B.A. in Psychology from York University with a joint certificate in vocational rehabilitation services.
 She also completed courses in career counselling.
 One of Vivian’s greatest passions is working with people of all abilities.
 She believes that all persons, regardless of differences and abilities, can reach their greatest potential if given the right opportunity.
-Currently, she is putting her skills to work for JH Partners as a special care attendant with our RISE program for adults with special needs.
+Currently, she is putting her skills to work for JH Partners as a program assistant with our RISE program for adults with special needs.

-Vivian lives an active and healthy life, enjoying activities like Zumba, Pilates, HIIT training, Mud Girl races and chocolate runs, to name a few.
+Vivian lives an active life enjoying activities such as Pound, Mud girl races and more.
 She also delights in being a hockey mom.
 Whether it’s an early morning practice or a weekend game, it gives her great pride and fills her heart to see her son working so hard and doing something he loves!

 Community Life Animator

 Born in Trois-Rivières, Québec, William moved a lot over the course of his young life with his father who is in the Canadian military.
 This nomadic childhood made William want to see more of the world.
 He has visited many places such as Portugal, Mexico, the Dominican Republic, El Salvador, Yellowstone National Park and New York City.